 Problem 1: Why SMS Doesn’t Arrive

-For Firebase Phone Auth to work, several settings need to be configured in Firebase Console.
+For Firebase Phone Auth to work, several settings must be correctly configured in Firebase Console.
+If SMS isn’t arriving at all, the issue is almost always at this configuration layer.

 Checklist: